 Good, clean and intelligible audio is vital to a successful live case transmission.
 Although a much simpler technology to utilize, audio production is the most prone to failure.
 PLEASE help us to help you to produce the best series of live cases ever!

-New Requirements - as of TCT 2013
+New Requirements - as of TCT 2014

-As of TCT 2013, there will be some addition video and transmission production requirements.
-These focus on site specific considerations for live case productions, a means of evaluating production status while live, and an additional means of quality checking a production signal.
+As of TCT 2014, there will be some addition video and transmission production requirements.
 NOTE: All of these requirements are based on real world situations during actual live case events.